 Written Essay (500-750 words):

 The topic should focus on a historical story or topic related to the Town of Greece.
+The essay may include copies of any images that help tell the story.

 Selected essays may be featured in the Greece Historical Society’s newsletter or website.
 (See examples of previous stories in Living in Greece)